telerik/blazor-docs/common-features/data-binding/descriptors.md

 ## Example with Component State

-You can obtain the FilterDescriptor, SearchFilter, SortDescriptor, GroupDescriptor through the component state.
+You can obtain the FilterDescriptor, SearchFilter, SortDescriptor, and GroupDescriptor through the component's state.

 ````CSHTML
 @using System.Text.Json